karel1980/facemovie/README.md

 * Action buttons with icons
 * menu bar

+### Movie improvements
+* Sometimes the oriented image eyes are not exactly horizontal.
+Debug and fix this
+* Allow picking the eye target location

 ### various
 * Packaging
 * Choose a non-generic file extension for project files